lichen-community-systems/signaletic/docs/contributing/developing-a-signal.md

 If your signal will read inputs from other signals, you must define them in an Inputs object.
 For the moment, all inputs are simply defined as ```float_array_ptr``` types, and are typically pointers directly to the output arrays of other signals.

+In the future, inputs will become more complex, since it will be possible to define groups of signals that run at different block sizes yet interconnect them, which will require some additional metadata about how to read an input.
+Connection objects will also be created to provide a first class representation for a connection between two or more Signals.

 ```c
 struct star_sig_${SignalName}_Inputs {
     float_array_ptr ${inputName};